callumbooth/teaflip/README.md

 ## Required props

-The component expects a single prop, "people".
+The component expects a two props, "people" and "onWinner".

+### People
-It expects the value to an array of objects with the 4 following properties.
+An array of objects with the 4 following properties.

 | Property | Type | Notes |
 ---| --- | --- |